savelee/dialogflow-cookbook-examples/custom-integration-web-cx/README.md

 ## RUN LOCALLY

+1. Download the service account on your device, which has access to your CX project.

 1. Import the Demo Agent, by creating a new CX agent, and import the *cx-demo. json* file (from the agent create screen)